computational-imaging/spad_single/README.md

 Output of the network:
 Depth map

-TODO:
-Download NYU Depth data.
-DONE
-Make U-net for NYU Depth.
-     - First try to replicate Zhang,Zhu et. al. architecture DONE ish
-     - Training doesn't look too successful... thoughts?
-     - Things to try:
-         - NN Interpolation + Regular conv instead of transpose convolution (for checkerboard artifacts)
-	 - Don't backpropagate from regions with missing depth values.
-	 - Reduce number of layers/number of filters and retrain
-	 - Train on all of SUNRGBD instead of just on NYU Depth v2
-	 -
+train_test_split.py - command line script for extracting stuff from the SUNRGBD directory hierarchy data.py - functions for manipulating the files and directories created by train_test_split.py

 Figure out how to simulate SPAD for training.
     - For now, David says to just use regular (normalized?) histograms of depth data.

+Notes:
+	- SUNRGBD
+		- Raw depth images (i.e. the ones in |depth| folders) are not inpainted.
+Pixels with missing depth values are assigned a depth value of 0.
+		- Inpainted depth images (i.e. the ones in |depth_bfx| folders) are inpainted, but may still have missing depth values.
+Those values are assigned the same value as the MINIMUM PIXEL VALUE (elsewhere) in the image.